natelaclaire/cis334/syllabus.md

 ## Grading Criteria

-- **20%** of your grade will be determined by Applied Learning Activities.
+- **10%** of your grade will be determined by Applied Learning Activities.
-- **20%** of your grade will be determined by Reinforcement Exercises.
+- **25%** of your grade will be determined by Reinforcement Exercises.
 - **20%** of your grade will be determined by Discovery Projects.
 - **15%** of your grade will be determined by Comprehension Check Quizzes.
+- **10%** of your grade will be determined by Final Exam.
-- **25%** of your grade will be determined by the Final Project.
+- **20%** of your grade will be determined by the Final Project.

 A 94-100%, A- 90-93%, B+ 87-89%, B 83-86%, B- 80-82%, C+ 77-79%, C 73-76%, C- 70-72%, D+ 67-69%, D 63-66%, D- 60-62%, F below 60%.